shaunmulligan/yellowcake/content/posts/hello-world.md

 date: 2021-01-27
 featuredImage: https://ucarecdn.com/1659f8c1-e1a5-46e9-ab66-1150ad50291e/
 excerpt: The plan for 2021 is probably the biggest race year I have ever planned (assuming events happen).
 There is a race across the country, some triathlon and a few pure runs.
 I might even try my hand at a swim-run who knows :)
 categories:
   - category: Events
 meta:
   canonicalLink: ""
-  description: test meta description
+  description: ""
   noindex: false
-  title: test meta title
+  title: Events
 ---
 2021 is gearing up to be a doozy, assuming this insane global pandemic allows us to see other humans in the near future.
 The year as it stands is a smattering of triathlon, running, and a massive unsupported cycle race.